Skip to main content

 There are three ways to input timesheet data:

-A. Upload a Timesheet File
+Upload a Timesheet File

 • Supports bulk line item creation and mappings